fbpx

 FacebookTwitterWhatsApp

 He hailed a cab and the driver started going towards Kilimani.
 Now, this is where I knew there was a problem.
 He kept directing the cab guy.
 I noticed we were moving away from Kilimani.
 I could see houses under construction and yes, we had left the tarmac a mile away.
-The cab guy started making a lot of noise, trying to renegotiate, trying to tell him that place was not the Kilimani he had in mind.
-From the surrounding, I could understand what the cab guy was talking about.
+The cab guy started making a lot of noise, trying to renegotiate, trying to tell him that the place was not the Kilimani he had in mind.
+From the surroundings, I could understand what the cab guy was talking about.
 I was so embarrassed I asked how much it was for me to top up.

 I removed my shoes, shocked as I was.
 He then opened the gate like a character in Blacklist.
 Not making any noise.
-We tiptoed round to his SQ.
+We tiptoed around to his SQ.
 Now, I don’t mean to hate, but we all know that most SQs in the suburbs are not meant for rentals.
 They are used for storage or a house for servants who don’t spend all their time there.
 This bedsitter was so tiny and stuffy.
 The guy had fitted a bed and other things that I still cannot remember up to this day.
 I just remember that in the bathroom, the shower head was directly on top of the toilet because there was no space.

-I called Miss V for a small meeting and told her ‘listen madam, I know today you came prepared to get some, but not in these conditions.
+I called Miss V for a small meeting and told her ‘Listen, madam, I know today you came prepared to get some, but not in these conditions.
 Ah ah.
 We are not that starved.
 Let us get home and watch a naughty movie together.’

 That was it.
 I did not even fake an illness.
 I told the guy that I could not possibly get into the mood.
 He could guess why.
 I did not sleep a wink.
 I kept wondering where it all went wrong.
-Why me!
+Why me?
 I thought I had landed myself a nice young man from Kilimani.

 Previous Post